24. How to prepare for major disruption and avoid making mistakes during the coronavirus pandemic - Lessons from a disaster expert (COVID Series)

 Never have we ever in our lives, in this generation, at this point in time, wanted to know more what to do, how to do it, and when will the threat of COVID-19 be over.
-All over the world, political leaders, scientists, health practitioners, businesses, families, we are all struggling to find out feet and get a sense of direction amidst the threat of COVID-19.
+All over the world, political leaders, scientists, health practitioners, businesses, families.
+We are all struggling to find our feet and get a sense of direction amidst the threat of COVID-19.
 It is impacting our health and our economy like no other crisis we’ve ever seen before.

-In this episode I interview Dr. Gleb Tsipursky, a disaster avoidance expert, consultant, coach, speaker and former academic with over 15 years of experience as a cognitive neuroscientist and behavioural economist.
+In this episode, I interviewed Dr. Gleb Tsipursky, a disaster avoidance expert, consultant, coach, speaker, and former academic practitioner with over 15 years of experience as a cognitive neuroscientist and behavioral economist.
 Gleb has written for major outlets such as Inc. Magazine, Time, Scientific American, Fast Company, and Psychology Today, and has been interviewed extensively on TV and podcasts.
 As CEO of Disaster Avoidance Experts, he has consulted and coached hundreds of clients worldwide, including large corporations such as IBM, Honda, and Wells Fargo.
 His academic career includes seven years as a professor at Ohio State University and dozens of peer-reviewed pieces published in leading academic journals.
-He authored the bestselling author of several book, such as “The Truth-Seeker’s Handbook”, “Never Go With Your Gut: How Pioneering Leaders Make the Best Decisions and Avoid Business Disasters.”
+He authored one of the bestselling of several books, such as “The Truth-Seeker’s Handbook”, “Never Go With Your Gut: How Pioneering Leaders Make the Best Decisions and Avoid Business Disasters.”

-When we booked our catch-up months ago, the plan was to prepare you for redundancy: how job hunters can make good decisions at times when emotions are high, during crisis or unexpected events.
+When we booked our catch-up months ago, the plan was to prepare you for redundancy: how job hunters can make good decisions at times when emotions are high, during a crisis, or during unexpected events.
 Little did we know we would be talking about avoiding disasters during the biggest disaster of our time.
-We quickly pivoted our chat, of course, and focused squarely on what is happening in the world now: the uncertainty and complexity of the COVID-19 pandemic, and its flow on effects in the economy, our work or our livelihoods.
+We quickly pivoted our chat, of course, and focused squarely on what is happening in the world now: the uncertainty and complexity of the COVID-19 pandemic, and its flow-on effects on the economy, our work, or our livelihoods.

-Gleb helps us understand how to respond to threats effectively, how to make good decisions and how to prepare for things that can go wrong that we are not anticipating.
-Many times during our conversation I had my coaching framework validated over and over again by Gleb’s research and recommendations: that we need think and plan long term, that we focus and work strategically towards our goals, that we work pragmatically to develop a long term, sustainable career.
-I felt re-assured that I’m tracking well in the support I’m providing you folks, my students and clients.
+Gleb helps us understand how to respond to threats effectively, how to make good decisions, and how to prepare for things that can go wrong that we are not anticipating.
+Many times during our conversation I had my coaching framework validated over and over again by Gleb’s research and recommendations: that we need to think and plan long term, that we focus and work strategically towards our goals, that we work pragmatically to develop a long term, sustainable career.
+I felt reassured that I’m tracking well in the support I’m providing you folks, my students, and clients.

 Here are some key takeaways from this interview: